FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Proposed Method

 \subsection{Semantic Information Branch (SIB)}

-Some modern approaches attempt to obtain sufficient receptive fields and enough contextual information by applying atrous spatial pyramid pooling, large kernel, or dense connection~\cite{zhao2017pyramid,yang2018denseaspp,2017Rethinking}.
-Although complex networks can occasionally bring good accuracy, the complex calculations make them incompatible with real-time requirements in real-world applications.
-The dual-branch structure network proposed by BiseNet~\cite{yu2018bisenet} used ResNet~\cite{he2016deep} as the backbone to extract contextual information.
-The disadvantage is that it occupies too much memory, and the network containing the ResNet~\cite{he2016deep}, which is pre-trained by ImageNet~\cite{krizhevsky2012imagenet} dataset, cannot be regarded as the complete end-to-end learning model.
-Different from previous works, we build the deep semantic information branch with our proposed BRU.
-This not only ensures that more semantic information can be captured and larger receptive fields can be obtained, but also that the number of parameters and calculations is very low.
+Recently, some modern approaches attempt to obtain sufficient receptive fields and enough contextual information by applying atrous spatial pyramid pooling, large kernel, or dense connection~\cite{zhao2017pyramid,yang2018denseaspp,2017Rethinking}.
+Although complex networks can bring good accuracy, the complex network and heavy computational overhead will make them incompatible with real-time requirements in real-world applications.
+The dual-branch structure network proposed by BiseNet~\cite{yu2018bisenet} used ResNet~\cite{he2016deep} as the backbone of the model to extract contextual information.
+The disadvantage is that it will take up a lot of GPU memory consumption and the used ResNet~\cite{he2016deep} is pre-trained by the ImageNet~\cite{krizhevsky2012imagenet} which cannot be regarded as a end-to-end model.
+Different from previous works, we build a deep Semantic Information Branch (SIB) with our proposed BRU.
+This not only ensures that more semantic information can be captured and larger receptive fields can be obtained, but also maintain the number of parameters and calculations is very low.
 Different stages of the convolutional neural networks have different representation abilities: the shallow stages preserve abundant spatial information, such as edges and corners but poor contextual information; while the deep stages have enough semantic consistency but a coarse prediction.
-According to the above observations, we set different dilation convolution rates in BRU at different stages of the model.
+Therefore, we set different dilation rates in BRU at different stages of the branch.